Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/newspack-blocks/README.md

-index.php — main entry file, registers the block on backend editor.js — assets for the block editor view.js — assets for the block rendered on frontend newspack-homepage-articles/** — source code synced from the Newspack Blocks repository
+index.php — main entry file, registers the block on backend editor.js — assets for the block editor view.js — assets for the block rendered on frontend synced-newspack-blocks/** — source code synced from the Newspack Blocks repository
 ```

 `editor.js`, `view.js` and `index.php` are files written in order to bridge the parent plugin with the Blog Posts Block.
 It changes the block name to an `a8c/` namespace and does things like registering REST fields or styles and scripts.
 In these files we are free to do all those changes because they are not shared with Newspack and only live here in this repository.

 ### Synchronizing the code

-You can see that `newspack-homepage-articles` is being synced with the Newspack Blocks repository.
+You can see that `synced-newspack-blocks` is being synced with the Newspack Blocks repository.
 Please make all improvements and additions on the Newspack side.
 Please don't make any direct changes to files in this directory as the next synchronization will overwrite them.

 Once your changes land on the Newspack side, coordinate with the team (over issues/PRs) to [make a new release](https://github.com/Automattic/newspack-blocks/releases) and once you have the release ID, you can pull the code into here.